gmarxcc/scientific-emacs/Readme.md

 the 'emacs-config' folder contains the '.emacs' configuration file

-To install:
+# What is installed on the repository
+The repository has previously installed
+- aspell:
-- aspell
+- curl:
-- curl
+- auctex:
-- wget
+- pdftools:
-- git
+- oh-my-zshell:
-- zsh
+-

+## How to run pyhton scripts

 ## After first run the container
 Upgrade texlive to be able to install new packages by :